 Where metric is standard

 Scientific publishing, engineering, manufacturing, and international trade all use metric exclusively.
-In everyday life, most of the world uses kilometers for driving distances, meters for height and room dimensions, and centimeters for clothing and screens.
+In everyday life, most of the world uses kilometers for driving distances, meters for height and room dimensions, and centimeters for clothing and screens, as some examples.

 Where imperial is still common